fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 - G. J. Fitzgerald and G. M. Petrick, "In Good Taste: Rethinking American History with Our Palates", _Journal of American History_ 95.2 (2008): 392--404.

 {% include alert.html class='danger' title='Lecture and Reading Quiz' text="
-This will cover the lecture and the Haley reading.
+This will cover the Haley reading and video lecture.
 "%}